usert5432/vlne/doc/source/tutorials/mprod5/exporting.rst

 Converting keras Network into Protobuf Format
 ---------------------------------------------

-In order to convert the trained network into the protobuf format `lstm_ee` comes with a script ``scripts/tf/export_model.py``.
+In order to convert the trained network into the protobuf format `vlne` comes with a script ``scripts/tf/export_model.py``.
 For the proper operation requires ``tensorflow`` version 1 package to be available on your system.
 The usage of this script is simple: